BlockstreamResearch/codex32/MasterSeed32.md

 ## Abstract

-This document describes a standard for backing up and restoring secret data, such as the master seed of a [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) hierarchical deterministic wallet, using Shamir's secret sharing.
+This document describes a standard for backing up and restoring the master seed of a [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) hierarchical deterministic wallet, using Shamir's secret sharing.
 It includes an encoding format, a BCH error-correcting checksum, and algorithms for share generation and secret recovery.
 Secret data can be split into up to 31 shares.